LongTengDao/j-toml/docs/English/README.md

         *   type: `'\n'` / `'\r\n'`

-        What to use as the newline for serialization.
-If this parameter is not specified, the function will return an array of strings (representing each line) instead of a whole string.
+        What to use as the newline for serialization. **If this parameter is not specified**, the function will return an array of strings (representing each line) instead of a whole string.

     -   ##### `options.newlineAround`